wikimedia/fresh/README.md

 container image layers from `docker-registry.wikimedia.org`.
 This may take a few minutes.

-The fresh-node command uses the [`node10-test-browser` image](./Tutorial.md), which is the same exact image used by Jenkins in Wikimedia Foundation CI.
+The fresh-node command uses the [`node10-test-browser` image](./Tutorial.md#start-of-content), which is the same exact image used by Jenkins CI at Wikimedia Foundation.
 This means you can trust that if it works in Fresh, it'll work in CI.
-And vice-versa, you can use Fresh to reproduce test failures locally.
+And vice-versa, you can use Fresh to locally reproduce test failures.

 ### Fast